 Frank Knight opinion on commercial properties as an investment

-Knight Frank, in their article, suggested that commercial property investment is a good idea.
+Knight Frank suggested that commercial property investment is a good idea.
 This is despite the fact that Brexit is still amongst us, at the time of writing.
 They indicate that commercial property investors ought to be looking at 7% return on their money.
 From my perspective, this is more money than you will get from a bank account.
 Do not forget that you should be looking at capital growth too.
 Knight Frank also highlight in their article the types of industries and commercial properties that will generate the very best returns.
 Make sure that you take some time to read their article.

 RICS opinion on commercial properties as an investment

 Royal Institution of Chartered Surveyors (RICS) has a different view.
 They point to Brexit as being a negative influence over commercial property investments and that of their tenants.
 You can read more about this in their 2019 quarter one analysis.

 Savills’ opinion on commercial properties as an investment

 Savills commented on the fact that there is negative sentiment around commercial property investments because of Brexit.
 They also discussed in their article that there are some positives.
 With unemployment now at 4.2% people should be feeling positive.
 This is because of job security but also the prospects for wage growth.
 With greater confidence comes higher spending.
 Hopefully, retail should start to see an increase in demand.
 Unless of course, the internet shopping takes over.
 Savills report was dated April 2018 and unemployment has since decreased further to 3.9%, which is even more positive.